amplitude/amplitude-docs/content/collections/experiment-theory/en/experiment-set-mde.md

 Update #1 could benefit from a hypothesis test to ensure the placement of the "quick checkout" button boosts conversion rates by the desired amount.
 The marketing director notes that their next fiscal quarter goal is to **increase** ticket sale revenue by 3%.
 These company goals are important when planning for the hypothesis test, and steer the test's direction to "increase" and the MDE to 3%.

 The second update, however, is an enhancement required to meet financial requirements.
-As a non-negotiable enhancement to the check out process, a do-no-harm experiment may help confirm that the additional payment method will not **decrease** completed sales for users in the checkout process.
+As a non-negotiable enhancement to the check out process, a do-no-harm experiment may help confirm that the additional payment method won't **decrease** completed sales for users in the checkout process.
 Over the last four fiscal quarters, an average of 1% of users abandoned the checkout process once starting it.
 Therefore, this do-no-harm experiment would have a direction set to "decrease" and an MDE set to 1%.

 {{partial:admonition type='note'}}
 If running a [T-test](/docs/experiment/workflow/experiment-estimate-duration), Amplitude's duration estimator can also help set the MDE: Give yourself one month to run the experiment to get the estimated MDE.